japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 `selectUntyped`...FIXME

-NOTE: `selectUntyped` is used exclusively when <<spark-sql-Dataset-typed-transformations.adoc#select, Dataset.select>> typed transformation is used.
+NOTE: `selectUntyped` is used exclusively when <<spark-sql-Dataset-typed-transformations.md#select, Dataset.select>> typed transformation is used.

 === [[withTypedPlan]] Helper Method for Typed Transformations -- `withTypedPlan` Internal Method